vzaccaria/diy/description.md

 })
 ```

-But let's go back to our example.
-The `_.collect` operation specifies what are the files that must be created:
+Let's go back to our example.
+The `_.collect` operation specifies the files that must be built:

 ```js
 _.collect("all", _ => {